Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Coupling argument and exponential mixing

-We will not always explicitly keep track of the dependence of $(z_k,z'_k)$ on the initial conditions~$x$ and~$x'$ in the notation, but insist that all the constants in what follows do not depend on~$x$ nor~$x'$.
 We now state and prove two important properties of the constructed coupling.
 The first one relies on~\textnormal{(C3)} and elucidates the choice of a construction by blocks of~$m$ steps with~$m$ as in Lemma~\ref{lem:minor-tot-var}.
-The second combines this first property and some technical consequences of Conditions~\textnormal{(C1)} and~\textnormal{(C2)} proved in the Appendix to establish an estimate on the time needed for the coupling to hit the diagaonal, {i.e.}~for the two coupled trajectories to coincide.
+The second combines this first property and some technical consequences of Conditions~\textnormal{(C1)} and~\textnormal{(C2)} proved in Appendix~\ref{app:hitting} to establish an estimate on the time~$K$ needed for the coupling to hit the diagonal, {i.e.}~for the two coupled components to coincide; see~\eqref{eq:def-simdiag}.
 This will be crucial in the proof of the Main Theorem. \begin{proposition} There is a number $\hat p \in (0,1)$ such that

 for all $x,x' \in B(\hat x, r)$. \end{proposition}

 \begin{proof} With $\rectm$ as in and Lemma~\ref{lem:minor-tot-var}, the equality~\eqref{eq:coupl-tot-var} gives

 whenever~$x$ and~$x'$ are in the ball~$B(\hat x, r)$.
 Therefore,